 Happy 140th Anniversary, Fire Engineering Magazine!

 I can’t begin to tell you what an honor it is to be a small part of this magazine’s distinguished and rich heritage.
-The men and women who have written articles within these pages are literally a collection of the most important and…Continue
+The men and women who have written articles within these pages are literally a collection of the most important and distinguished movers and shakers in American fire service…Continue

 Added by Paul Combs on April 19, 2017 at 4:09pm — No Comments

 First and foremost, thank you all for your good wishes, thoughts and prayers regarding my cancersurgery.
 It went well and it looks like they got it all.

 Hopefully, you looked at the subject title and asked yourself, “what is he talking about?” which caused you to read on.
 I’ll be presenting this class at FDIC 2017 so come by and see precisely what I’m talking about. (…Continue